atlasxomics/AtlasXbrowser/README.md

 #################################################################################

 This branch is used to create an executable

 All necessary python packages are in requirements.txt

-The Dockerfile is for a linux container

 Command to run to create the executable on hostmachine.
 Will only be useable by machine with the same OS pyinstaller --onefile ABrowser.py